dennisbrookner/dennisbrookner.github.io/index.md

 ## About Me

-I'm a fifth-year Ph.D. student in [Prof. Doeke Hekstra's lab](https://hekstralab.fas.harvard.edu) in the Harvard Department of Molecular & Cellular Biology.
+I'm a sixth-year Ph.D. student in [Prof. Doeke Hekstra's lab](https://hekstralab.fas.harvard.edu) in the Harvard Department of Molecular & Cellular Biology.
 My research involves using X-ray crystallography to explore how protein structure and dynamics contribute to function.
-After graduate school, I plan to continue working in biochemistry, biophysics, or structural biology, in either academia or industry.
+After graduate school, I plan to apply my passion for biochemistry, biophysics, and structural biology to a career in biotech or pharma.

 ### Computational interests